-Faversham a great place to live and a great place to visit video
+Faversham – a great place to live and a great place to visit … and Faversham is the hottest place to live! [read more]

 Over 50 years of growth and development have shaped the Society into a complex business with many different aspects, most of which engage directly with the general public as well as with specialist researchers and enquirers.
 With over 1000 members and run entirely by volunteers, the Society is one of the oldest civic societies in the UK and much of its early work has since been replicated by other civic organizations, especially our Open House event.